News, Views & Opinions

 If you hadn’t worked for a marketing agency, what other profession might you have taken?

 Do you have any hidden talents?

 I passed all my ice-skating grades.
 Jumping, spinning, the lot.
 Don’t ask me to do any, though, it’s been a while.

 If you could sum up Nutcracker Agency in three words, what would it be?

 Chicken.
 Katsu.
 Sushi.
 Or if you want a serious answer, creative, collaborative, vibrant.

 Is your content not bringing in the results you want?
 Or are you struggling to find a consistent brand voice?
-Email Jenny at firstname.lastname@example.org to find out how Nutcracker’s content team can get your business seen.
+Email Charlotte at firstname.lastname@example.org to find out how Nutcracker’s content team can supercharge your content strategy.